ItayHasidi/Game_Dev-prefabs/README.md

 Plus a Bomb that kills all enemies near the spaceship, but this can be used only once. itch.io: https://amitay2022.itch.io/spaceship

+## Changes

+1. https://github.com/ItayHasidi/Game_Dev-prefabs/blob/master/Assets/Scripts/4-levels/HeartRemover.cs - a change to DestroyOnTrigger2D.cs, I added an array of GameObjects that represent the hearts of the player.
+And instead of destroying the ship on first impact I destroyed a heart, for three time.
+Nad only on the last destroyed heart does the game end.

+2. https://github.com/ItayHasidi/Game_Dev-prefabs/blob/master/Assets/Scripts/2-spawners/LaserShooter.cs : In this script I added two SerializeFields that represent the type of weapon used, the player can shoot lasers or deploy a one time use bomb that kills nearby enemies.
+In order to do this I added a string with the weapon type and a boolean field that represents wether or not the bomb has been used.
+After that i moved the spawning of the weapon to a seperate function, and added a simple if statment.

 ## Credits

 Programming: